QuakerOatsGuy/startup/README.md

 # startup

 ## 2023/09/13
 Learned how to use Git and Github
+Hooray!